katrinaallen586/notes/README.md

 4. Practice modularization and encapsulation.
 5. Optimize for readability and maintainability rather than premature optimization.
 6. Regularly refactor your code to keep it simple and efficient.

+# 2024-01-20
+- "Today's programming wisdom is to embrace the SOLID principles: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
+These principles serve as guidelines for creating maintainable, scalable, and adaptable software that withstands the test of time.
+They encourage modularity, loose coupling, and high cohesion in your codebase, which are fundamental to writing clean, efficient, and future-proof programs."